Kenzouh/kenzo-cafe/README.md

 31. img = is a folder containing the images used in this project.

 32. package-lock.json = is a lockfile that records the exact version of every installed dependency and sub-dependency in a Node.js project.

+33. public = is a directory that stores static files that are directly accessible to a web browser or client via a URL.
+It serves as the web-accessible root of the application.